outrera/philtroy/README.md

 First alpha, let´s call it v0.0.1 :)
 Very basic functionality, and placeholder graphics (or programmer art if you will;)

-created a start_dialogue() function and moved over everything from load_json() that had nothing to do with actually loading a json (I might want to use it for other things tha dialogue...). started implementing RMB look at-functionality created a kill_dialogue() function since functionality is used more than once finished converting Player, NPC´s and objects to instanced asset scenes ESC to exit Phone UI and restore UI icons
-General code cleanup and reorganizing
-2017/07/08

-First alpha, let´s call it v0.0.1 :) Very basic functionality, and placeholder graphics (or programmer art if you will;)

 Features: